israpps/PlayStation2-Basic-BootLoader/documentation/features.md

 ## Running Discs

-PS2BBL can run PS1, PS2 and DVD Discs
+PS2BBL can run PS1, PS2 and DVD Discs.

+simply execute the `$CDVD` (or `$CDVD_NO_PS2LOGO`) commands to run a disc.

+It does not matter if you insert the disc before or after the command is executed

 ### PS2 discs